Quilt Basting: Everything You Need to Know

 Spray basting is a great way to temporarily adhere your quilt layers together.
 It’s quick and easy, and it provides a secure hold while you’re working on your project.

 Generally speaking, quilt basting spray will last for about six months.
-However, this can vary depending on the brand, so it’s always best to check the manufacturer’s recommendations on how long does quilt basting spray last.
+However, this can vary depending on the brand, so it’s always best to check the manufacturer’s recommendations on how long quilt basting sprays last.

 There are a few different temporary spray adhesives on the market, but which one is best for embroidery?